su-ntu-ctp/5m-data-2.5-data-warehouse/lesson.md

 > 3. Run the tests again and make sure they pass.

-### Designing and Implementing Star Schema for Austin Bikeshare Data
+### Designing and Implementing Star Schema for Austin Bikeshare Data from Scratch

 We will be using the `austin_bikeshare` dataset.
 This data contains the number of hires of bicycles from Austin Bikes.
 Data includes start and stop timestamps, station names and ride duration.